Chantelle-zhang/react-express-sensor-alert-chantelle/README.md

      npm run test to test the application

 #app description
-1. Back End:There is api (api/monitor) which return the beers list data
+1. Back End:There is api (api/monitor) which return the beers list
-1. Front End:There is a beers list component and alert component showing the unsafe beers.
+1. Front End:There is a beers list component and alert component showing the unsafe beers list.